Treatment schedule for injectable hormones

 When do you start treatment?

-You make an appointment for a ‘start’-ultrasound.
+We make an appointment for you for a ‘start’-ultrasound.
 This ultrasound has to take place in the first 5 days of your cycle.
-A ‘start’-ultrasound is only necessary if you used hormones the previous month.
+A ‘start’-ultrasound is necessary when you used hormones the previous month and you immediately continue with treatment.

 How do you use the injections?